microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 ## Supportability

-Livestreaming support are based on 3 components:
+End-to-end support of livestreaming relies on the following components:

 -  [Bot code](#bot-code-support)
 -  [Channel](#channel-support)